5 Signs You're Running on Empty (And How to Refill)

 This one is subtle and worth paying attention to.

-Not the absence of wanting dramatic things — a different life, a different body, a different set of circumstances.
+Not the absence of wanting dramatic things — a different life, different circumstances.
 The absence of wanting small things.
 The book you were excited to read sits unread.
 The plan you made with a friend gets postponed again.
 The thing you used to enjoy feels like an obligation.

 Desire requires energy.
 When the tank is empty, desire is one of the first things to go.
 What remains is a kind of grey flatness — not unhappiness, exactly, but the absence of the aliveness that makes ordinary life feel worth living.